microsoft/CCF/doc/contribute/onboarding.rst

 Onboarding
 ==========

-This page aims to be a list of resources that should be helpful if you don't know CCF but want to start contributing.
+This page aims to be a list of resources that should be helpful if you want to start contributing to CCF.

 Introduction
 ------------